Agentic AI Assistants: Proactive Autonomous Help for 2026

 Step 4 — Establish human checkpoints.
 Set review gates at consequential moments — before the AI sends external communications, makes purchases, or commits files to production.
 This preserves accountability while allowing autonomy for low-stakes tasks.

 Step 5 — Iterate and expand scope gradually.
 Begin with one autonomous workflow per week.
 Measure time saved, error rate, and output quality.
-Add complexity only after the simpler workflow has proven reliable for at least two weeks.
+Add complexity only after a simpler workflow has proven reliable for at least two weeks.

 Step 6 — Document your agent configurations.
 Treat your agentic setups as intellectual property.
 A well-documented agent workflow is a professional asset you can showcase during performance reviews or job interviews.